 What’s the key to scaling your offering?
 One word: systems.

-To scale, you need to bring in other people to help you do SEO work and that means you need systems and standard operating procedures for them to follow.
+To scale, you need to bring in other people to help you do SEO work, which means you need systems and standard operating procedures for them to follow.

-Start by getting to know — and love — a project management tool like ClickUp or Asana, even if you are working on your own.
+Start by getting to know — and love — a project management tool like ClickUp or Asana, even if you are working independently.
 Then start developing and using systems that streamline your execution of SEO action items.

 Here’s a great example of how we recommend you use project management software and a system to manage monthly SEO action items for your clients.